I visited the new LEGO store at the Mall of America this morning.

 The monstrous size of the saber tooth tiger and the Transformer

-There was lots of inventory of boxed sets in well-lit shelving on the walls.
+There was a lot of inventory of boxed sets in well-lit shelving on the walls.
 There were plenty of places to sit and make things.
 Computer screens circled a work table to allow Lego engineers to log into the Lego resources for answers on how to construct well, I guess, anything you could imagine.

 They stretched out in a seemingly endless supply of wonderful colors.